neuralmagic/guidellm/docs/guides/cli.md

 This section of input parameters covers the type of workload that you want to run to represent the type of load you expect on your server in production such as rate-per-second and the frequency of requests.
 The full list of arguments and their definitions are presented below:

--   **--rate-type**  <em>(ENUM, default: sweep; [serial, constant, poisson] where sweep will cover a range of constant request rates and ensure saturation of server, serial will send one request at a time, constant will send a constant request rate, poisson will send a request rate sampled from a poisson distribution at a given mean) </em>: Type of rate generation for benchmarking
+-   **--rate-type**  <em>(ENUM, default: sweep; [serial, constant, poisson] where sweep will cover a range of constant request rates and ensure saturation of server, serial will send one request at a time, constant will send a constant request rate, poisson will send a request rate sampled from a Poisson distribution at a given mean) </em>: Type of rate generation for benchmarking

--   **--rate** <em>(float)</em>: Rate to use for constant and poisson rate types
+-   **--rate** <em>(float)</em>: Rate to use for constant and Poisson rate types

 -   **--max-seconds** <em>(integer)</em>: Number of seconds to result each request rate at